origo-map/origo-documentation/content/introduction.md

 Option | Description
 ---|---
 `crossDomain` | option to allow cross origin request of map configuration.
 Default is true.
 `target` | element id of the container for the map.
-Default is app-wrapper.
+Default is '#app-wrapper'.
 `baseUrl` | baseUrl for the root url that is used to request map resouces with relative paths.
 If not provided the baseUrl is set when the map is initialized.
 `authorizationUrl` | an url that triggers authorization.
 It can for example be used to send a wms request that will trigger authorization before the map is loaded.
 `svgSpritePath` | path for svg sprites.
 Default is 'css/svg/'.